 Having a box makes the game easy to transport.
 This way you’re not limited to playing with your family at home.
 You can take it to a bar to meet friends, and have a trivia party from virtually anywhere!

 Now that you know all the steps to make your very own trivia game, what are you waiting for?
 Once you have all your materials and your ideas planned out, you can reference this guide and let the creative juices flow!
 Who knows, maybe you can make the next Trivial Pursuit!
+Or, at very least, a suitable version of at-home Jeopardy!
 And if you’re interested in games similar to Trivial Pursuit to play before you make your own game, check out this list.